c7rishi/hidgenclassifier/README.md

-# `hidgenclassifier`: An R package implementing methodologies described in  "Mining the Hidden Genome to Map Tumor Site of Origin""
+# `hidgenclassifier`: An R package implementing methodologies described in  "Mining Mutation Contexts across the Genome to Map Tumor Site of Origin" by Chakraborty et al.

 ## Contents